MoserMichael/opinionated-fortune-cow/README.md

 The first run of this script creates a python virtual environment that installs nltk, that is needed for running the sentiment analysis step.
 All this goodness is put into directory ~/.opinionated-fortune-cow

-In the end it looks as follows:
+In the end it looks as follows, when the cow is happy

 ```
  ________________________________________